 This is usually the shortest section of the report.
-The management assertion allows the company to make claims (or “assertions”) about its systems and controls.
+The management assertion allows the company to make claims (or “assertions”) about its systems and organization controls.

-Most management assertions are the company’s way of saying: “these are our systems, these are their controls, and this is what we think about it all right now.”
+Most management assertions are the company’s way of saying: “these are our systems, these are their security controls, and this is what we think about it all right now.”
 This section may also include the company’s assertions about the audit itself, such as the timeframe and scope.